Lasse Diding: With the handbag as a weapon

 Diding bought Susanna Arwin's statue "With the handbag as a weapon" (based on the 1985 photo The Woman with the Handbag) in 2015 before donating it to Varberg Municipality the following year to be placed in Brunnsparken (the centre of Varberg).
 The statue was the centre of much dispute, and after extensive debate in the local press, the municipality decided not to accept the donation.
 Diding chose to donate the statue to the Halland Museum of Cultural History at Varberg Fortress instead and in September 2016, the Halland County Museum's Foundation unanimously decided to receive the statue.
 The statue is currently placed in the garden of Diding's Villa Wäring in Varberg, where passersby can view the artwork.

-Name dispute
+Son name dispute

-Diding tried to name his son "Brfxxccxxmnpcccclllmmnprxvclmnckssqlbb11116" (pronounced Albin) but was denied at both the Tax Authority and when the case was brought to court.
+Diding tried to name his son "Brfxxccxxmnpcccclllmmnprxvclmnckssqlbb11116" (ostensibly pronounced Albin) but was denied at both the Tax Authority and when the case was brought to court.
 He and his partner, Elisabeth Hallin, decided not to register any official name for their son as an act of protest against the naming law, and did not do so until they were sentenced by the County Administrative Court in Halland County to pay a fine of SEK 5,000 after failing to register a name on the boy's fifth birthday.
 However, the long name was not approved by the authorities.
-They later wanted to spell the name "A" but kept the pronunciation, which was also denied by the authorities.
+They later wanted to spell the name "A" but keep the pronunciation, which was also denied by the authorities.
 Finally, they settled on naming the boy Albin as pronounced.